telerik/blazor-docs/components/treeview/data-binding/hierarchical-data.md

 		{
 			Category = "Category 1",
 			Expanded = true,
-			Products = firstCategoryProducts, // this is how child items are provided HasChildren = firstCategoryProducts?.Count > 0, // set this depending on the presence of items in the child items collection
+			Products = firstCategoryProducts // this is how child items are provided

 		});